The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 The most effective way to reduce supply chain risk is to reduce the supply chain itself.

-Pure Microsoft stack — no third-party MSP platforms.
-ABT delivers managed IT and security services for 750+ credit unions, banks, and mortgage companies without ConnectWise, Kaseya, SolarWinds, Nerdio, or N-able.
-Every management function that those platforms provide — remote monitoring, patch management, endpoint security, identity management — is handled natively through the Microsoft ecosystem: Intune, Defender, Entra ID, and Sentinel.
+Pure Microsoft stack, no third-party MSP platforms.
+Access Business Technologies delivers managed IT and security services for 750+ credit unions, banks, and mortgage companies without ConnectWise, Kaseya, SolarWinds, Nerdio, or N-able.
+Every management function that those platforms provide (remote monitoring, patch management, endpoint security, identity management) is handled natively through the Microsoft ecosystem: Microsoft Intune, Microsoft Defender, Microsoft Entra ID, and Microsoft Sentinel.
 When ConnectWise was breached in February 2024 and again in May 2025, ABT clients had zero exposure.
 Not reduced exposure.
 Zero.

-Microsoft Defender for Identity.
-Tracks lateral movement within the Microsoft 365 environment.
-When an attacker who has compromised a vendor account tries to move laterally — accessing SharePoint sites, downloading files from other users' OneDrives, or querying Active Directory for admin accounts — Defender for Identity flags the behavior pattern and generates a high-priority alert.
+Microsoft Defender for Identity tracks lateral movement.
+When an attacker who has compromised a vendor account tries to move laterally (accessing SharePoint sites the vendor never touched before, downloading files from other users' OneDrives, or querying Microsoft Entra ID for admin accounts), Defender for Identity flags the behavior pattern and generates a high-priority alert.
+The Guardian SOC investigates, validates, and contains within an agreed response SLA.
+The customer's compliance team gets a clean incident timeline that satisfies amended Regulation S-P 30-day customer notification analysis and HUD Mortgagee Letter 2024-10 12-hour reporting where applicable.

-Network segmentation and access controls.
-Vendor accounts don't get blanket access.
-ABT configures Conditional Access policies that restrict vendor sessions to specific applications, specific IP ranges, and specific time windows.
-A vendor that needs access to your email migration doesn't get access to your SharePoint containing borrower files.
+Network segmentation through Conditional Access.
+Vendor accounts do not get blanket access.
+ABT configures Microsoft Entra ID Conditional Access policies that restrict vendor sessions to specific applications, specific IP ranges, and specific time windows.
+A vendor that needs access to your email migration does not get access to your SharePoint containing borrower files.
+The conditional policies are documented, tested, and renewed alongside the GDAP grants that govern ABT's own access to the tenant, so the same least-privilege discipline applies to every external party in the firm's perimeter.

 Recon > Phish [>>> BREACH >>>] Heist